persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

 The **Linear regression** window allows one to define:
   - **Parameters**: polynomial degree (default: 1, expected: integer in [1, 2]), interaction terms (if degree>1 only)

-Refer to :class:`~persalsys.PolynomialRegressionAnalysis` for implementation details.
+Refer to :class:`~persalys.PolynomialRegressionAnalysis` for implementation details.

 4-1-2 Functional chaos
 ~~~~~~~~~~~~~~~~~~~~~~